-This post shows students and new users the steps to install Docker and Docker Compose on Ubuntu Linux.
+This post shows students and new users how to install Docker and Docker Compose on Ubuntu Linux.

 Docker software allows virtualization at the operating system level.
 Unlike VirtualBox and VMware Workstation, you run virtual applications as containers.
-Docker was developed by Docker Inc and runs software packages as containers which makes building applications that are easily shared and can run anywhere.
+Docker Inc developed Docker and runs software packages as containers, making building applications quickly shared and running anywhere.

 Docker Compose is a tool for defining and running multi-containers Docker applications.
 It uses YAML files to configure application services, then with a single command using the definitions in the file to start these services based on the configurations.

-If you want to build an environment on Ubuntu to build Docker containers, you’ll want to install Docker as well as Docker Compose to make your job easier.
+If you want to build an environment on Ubuntu to build Docker containers, you’ll want to install Docker and Docker Compose to make your job easier.

 How to add Docker repository on Ubuntu Linux

 Docker has two editions: The Enterprise Edition (EE) and the Community Edition (CE).

 For this tutorial, we will install the community edition of Docker.

 If you always want to get the latest version of Docker on Ubuntu automatically, you must add its official repository to the Ubuntu system.
 To do that, run the commands below to install prerequisite packages.